Norma K. Hemming

-Norma Kathleen Hemming (born September 1928 in Ilford, Essex, London, England – d.
-4 July 1960 in Melbourne, Australia) was a British-Australian writer of science fiction and romance novels.
+Norma Kathleen Hemming (September 1928 – 4 July 1960) was a British-Australian writer of science fiction and romance novels.
 She was Australia's first significant female science fiction writer.
-As N. K. Hemming published twenty stories in the 1950s, and also wrote and appeared in a series of plays that were performed at Australian science fiction conventions.
-Under the name Nerina Hilliard, she also wrote 8 romance novels for Mills & Boon.
-She is now commemorated by the Australian Science Fiction Foundation through the Norma K. Hemming Award, inaugurated at the World Science Fiction Convention in Melbourne in September 2010.
+As N. K. Hemming she published 20 stories in the 1950s, and also wrote and appeared in a series of plays that were performed at Australian science fiction conventions.
+Under the name Nerina Hilliard, she also wrote eight romance novels for Mills & Boon.
+She was commemorated by the Australian Science Fiction Foundation through the Norma K. Hemming Award from 2010 to 2020.

-Biography
+Early life

 Norma Kathleen Hemming was born in Ilford, Essex, in September 1928.
 After attending a girls' school, she trained as a secretary.
 In October 1948, she emigrated to Sydney on the SS Orontes, with her parents and younger brother.

+Career

-She published her first science fiction story, "Loser Takes All", in the British magazine Science Fantasy in 1951.
+Hemming published her first science fiction story, "Loser Takes All", in the British magazine Science Fantasy in 1951.
 Over the next eight years, she published a further nineteen stories, many in the Australian pulp magazine Thrills Incorporated, and others in leading British magazines such as New Worlds, Nebula SF, and Science Fiction Adventures.

 She also became involved in the Sydney fan scene.
 She was one of the first female members of the Sydney Futurian Society, joining after the inaugural Australian science fiction convention in 1952.
 She was a contributor to and editor of Vertical Horizons, a fanzine specifically aimed at female science fiction fans.
 She wrote and performed in a series of plays performed at national fan conventions between 1954 and 1958.

 By the later 1950s she had also turned to writing romance novels, under the pseudonym Nerina Hilliard.
 Her first romance novel, The Time is Short, was published by Mills & Boon in 1958.
 Another two novels appeared in 1960, and five more were published posthumously.